uk000/goto/README.md

 ## > Response Payload

-This feature allows setting either a specific custom payload to be delivered based on request match criteria, or configure server to send random auto-generated response payloads.
+This feature lets you configure a `goto` instance to respond with custom payloads for specific requests based on various match criteria.
+The response payload can be:

-A payload configuration can also `capture` values from the URI/Header/Query that it matches, as described in a section below.
+- Random auto-generated text based on configured size
+- Static payload of any format, including binary content (e.g. JSON, YAML, Image, Zip/Tar, etc.)
+- Dynamic payload derived from a given template by performing transformations and applying captured values from request body, URI, headers, query, etc. The transformations are defined as one or more path mappings that let you capture values from source locations and apply those to destination location..
+- Dynamic payload derived from the request's JSON/YAML payload as opposed to working off a template, and applying transformations as above.

+If no custom payload is configured, the request proceeds with its normal processing.
+When response payload is configured, the following requests are not matched against payload rules and never receive the configured payload:
+- `Goto` admin requests
+- Probe URIs (`readiness` and `liveness`)
+- Bypass URIs

+When a request is matched with a configured payload (custom or default), the request is not processed further except:
+- assigning the configured or requested response status code (either requested via `/status/{status}` call or configured via `/server/response/status/set/{status}`)
+- applying response delay, either requested via `/delay` call or configured via `/server/response/delay/set/{delay}` API.

-### Custom payload based on request matching
+### Custom payload based on Request Matching

 Custom response payload can be set for any of the following request categories:

 1. All requests (`default` payload),
-2. Requests matching certain URI patterns,
+2. Requests matching URIs
-3. Requests matching certain headers (keys, and optionally values).
+3. Requests matching headers (keys, and optionally values).
-4. Requests matching certain query params (names, and optionally values)
+4. Requests matching query params (names, and optionally values)
 5. Requests matching URI + header combinations
 6. Requests matching URI + query combinations
 7. Requests matching URI + one or more keywords in request body